 AN ENVIRONMENTALLY-FRIENDLY ALTERNATIVE TO POLYSTYRENE AND FOAM

-Made from 90% recycled fibre and itself 100% recyclable at the kerbside, EcoLITE is ideal for use as void filler, corner protection, edge protection, a wraparound solution – making it a viable, sustainable alternative to expanded polystyrene (EPS) and polyethylene (PE) foam.
+Made from 100% recycled fibre, and 100% recyclable at the kerbside, EcoLITE is ideal for use as void filler, corner protection, edge protection, a wraparound solution – making it a viable, sustainable alternative to expanded polystyrene (EPS) and polyethylene (PE) foam.
 Read more about how EcoLITE compares to polystyrene.

 CIRCULAR BY DESIGN

 EcoLITE has been designed to fit within a circular economy.
-Fully recyclable after use, we have pledged to increase its recycled content from 90% to 100% by 2021, in line with the ethos on which we have built our business.
+Fully recyclable after use, and made form 100% recycled materials, in line with the ethos on which we have built our business.
 Find out more about our sustainability credentials and our commitments to the world around us, as well as how other products in the PALLITE® range could help you reduce your carbon footprint.

 A FLEXIBLE SOLUTION